Pumalín Douglas Tompkins National Park

 Pumalín Douglas Tompkins National Park (Spanish: Parque nacional Pumalín Douglas Tompkins) is a 402392 ha national park in the Palena Province of Chile, created by Tompkins Conservation, which was endowed and led by the American business magnate Doug Tompkins and his wife, former CEO of Patagonia, Inc., Kris Tompkins.
 Designated a Nature Sanctuary in 2005, Parque Pumalín was Chile's largest private nature reserve and operated as a public-access park, with an extensive infrastructure of trails, campgrounds, and visitor centers.
-By an accord announced on 18 March 2017, the park was gifted to the Chilean state and became South America's largest national park.
+By an accord announced on 18 March 2017, the park was gifted to the Chilean state and became a national park.

 History

 In 1991, Doug Tompkins bought a large, semi-abandoned plot of land in the Reñihue River Valley of the Chilean province of Palena.
 A mountaineer and conservationist who had been visiting Patagonia since the early 1960s, Tompkins sought to protect the 17000 ha tract, most of which was primeval Valdivian temperate rainforest, from future exploitation.
 After moving to Reñihué to live full-time with his wife, Kris Tompkins, Doug began developing plans for a larger park, gradually acquiring additional adjacent properties from willing sellers.
 Ultimately, roughly 98 percent of the park's land area was bought from absentee landowners.

 Tompkins Conservation (then called The Conservation Land Trust) subsequently added approximately 280000 ha in nearly contiguous parcels to form Pumalín Park, which was declared a Nature Sanctuary on August 19, 2005, by then-president Ricardo Lagos.
 This special designation by the Chilean government granted the land additional protections to secure its ecological values and prevent development.

 While nature-related philanthropy has a long tradition in the United States, large-scale private land acquisition for parks was unfamiliar in Chile, and initially generated skepticism and political opposition.
 The land holdings which eventually turned into Pumalín Park, stretched from the border of Argentina to the Pacific Ocean, effectively cutting the country in half.
 This was once described as a security threat by a Chilean official.
 Some locals said that the Tompkinses were going to remove cattle from the land and introduce American bison.
 Others said that the land was going to be used as a nuclear waste dump.
 Over the years of the project's development, confidence has been built, both locally and nationally, as Pumalín Park's public access infrastructure began serving thousands of visitors annually.